Robber baron (feudalism)

 Some robber barons violated the custom under which tolls were collected on the Rhine either by charging higher tolls than the standard or by operating without authority from the Holy Roman Emperor altogether.
 During the period in the history of the Holy Roman Empire known as the Great Interregnum (1250–1273), the number of such tolling stations exploded in the absence of Imperial authority.

 Medieval robber barons most often imposed high or unauthorized tolls on rivers or roads passing through their territory.
-Some robbed merchants, land travelers, and river traffic—seizing money, cargoes, entire ships, or engaged in kidnapping for ransom.
+Some robbed merchants, land travelers, and river traffic—seizing money, cargoes, even entire ships—or engaged in kidnapping for ransom.

 Germany

 Early development

 Tolls were collected from ships sailing on the River Rhine in Europe for one thousand years from around 800 AD to 1800 AD.
 During this time, various feudal lords (among them archbishops who held fiefs from the Holy Roman Emperor) collected tolls from passing cargo ships to bolster their finances.
 Only the Holy Roman Emperor could authorise the collection of such tolls.
 Allowing the nobility and Church to collect tolls from the busy traffic on the Rhine seems to have been an attractive alternative to other means of taxation and funding of government functions.

 Iron chains were often stretched across the river to prevent passage without paying the toll, and strategic towers were built to facilitate this.